Your Arms Too Short to Box with God: Legacy

-Later James Weldon Johnson used it in his poem "The Prodigal Son," which was published in his 1927 book of poems God's Trombones: Seven Negro Sermons in Verse.
-The passage — which likewise refers to an arm (singular) rather than arms (plural) — reads:
+Later James Weldon Johnson used it in his poem "The Prodigal Son", which was published in his 1927 book of poems God's Trombones: Seven Negro Sermons in Verse.
+The passage—which likewise refers to an arm (singular) rather than arms (plural)—reads:

 The title phrase has been used in other contexts.
 "Your lungs is too small to hotbox with God" is a line used by rapper Xzibit in Eminem's "Bitch Please 2".
 Xzibit later used a variation of the line ("Your little lungs is too weak to hotbox with God") on "Down for the Count" by Reflection Eternal.
 The phrase also appears in the Black Star song "Thieves in the Night", in the line "Your firearms are too short to box with God".
 GZA of the Wu-Tang Clan also used a variation ("Rhymes too short to box with God") on his track "Paper Plates" from Pro Tools.
 Killah Priest, an associate of Wu-Tang Clan, opened his debut album Heavy Mental with the phrase.
 It is in "It's All Real" by Pitch Black and "Mortal Combat" by Big Daddy Kane.
 Nas used the line in his song "You're Da Man" from his 2001 album Stillmatic.
 The line also appears in "Drunk Daddy" by the Cherry Poppin' Daddies, and in "F.I.F.A." by Pusha T. This line is also used in Dumbfoundead's song, "Korean Jesus" with the lyrics "Buddha blessed, with Muhammad, trying to hotbox with Gods."
 Ralph Ellison uses the phrase in Invisible Man: "Your arms are too short to box with me, son."
-Former professional wrestler CM Punk quoted the title word-for-word in a promotional clip on Monday Night Raw on January 7, 2013.
+Professional wrestler CM Punk quoted the title word-for-word in a promotional clip on Monday Night Raw on January 7, 2013.
+He later referenced this segment again on Monday Night Raw on March 25, 2024.
 In the 1990 album "Let the Rhythm Hit ’Em" by Eric B and Rakim, the line "Your arms too short to box with God so quit it" appears in the song "Untouchable".